Machine Learning & AI Research | Computer Vision | NLP

 PyTorch, TensorFlow, Keras, Scikit-learn, LangChain, Transformers, OpenCV

-Generative AI (LLMs, RAG, Fine-tuning), NLP, Computer Vision, Deep Learning, Time Series Analysis, Prompt Engineering, Explainable AI (XAI), Data Mining
+Generative AI (LLMs, RAG, Fine-tuning), NLP, Computer Vision, Deep Learning, Bayesian Methods, Scientific ML, Explainable AI

-Git, Docker, FastAPI, Flask, Django, CI/CD, MLOps, Pinecone, MongoDB, MySQL, SQLite
+Git, Docker, FastAPI, Flask, Django, MLOps, Pinecone, MongoDB, MySQL

 Authors: K. Debanath, S. Aich, and A.Y Srizon